-All successful claimants will receive general damages.
-This is because this area of claim covers your injuries, and the pain and suffering that they cause you.
+All successful claims will result in general damages.
+This is because this area of claim covers your injuries, and the pain they cause you.
 This includes physical injuries and harm done to your emotional and mental health.

 When this head of claim is valued, reference can be made to the Judicial College Guidelines (JCG).
 This document contains guideline compensation brackets for a number of different injuries, some examples of which you can find below.
 However, we must mention that the first entry has not been taken from the JCG.

 |Compensation for several serious injuries and their special damages such as lost earnings, care costs and medical expenses.

 |Psychiatric Damage – Severe

 |The injured person will have significant problems dealing with ordinary life.
 The prognosis will be very poor.

 |Significant issues with the injured person’s ability to cope with life, education and work will persist.
 However, prognosis will be more optimistic.

 |Prognosis will be good and there has been a marked improvements by trial.

 |Psychiatric damage – Less Severe